egorbronnikov/egorbronnikov.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a  PhD Candidate and a Tutor at the School of Business and Economics at Maastricht University.
 Together with [Till Moritz Vater](https://nl.linkedin.com/in/till-moritz-vater-40a212186/en), I am co-organizing the [Interdisciplinary Brown Bag Seminar in Behavioral Sciences](https://sbe.maastrichtuniversity.nl/neuroeconomics/brownbag-seminar/).
+Additionally, I serve as a <i>pro bono</i> Adjunct Professor of Economics at the School of Science at the [Free University of Moscow (Brīvā Universitāte)](/teaching/).

 My research interests are Behavioural and Experimental Economics, (Behavioural) Game Theory, and Political Economy.

-Additionally, I serve as a <i>pro bono</i> Adjunct Professor of Economics at the School of Science and a Permanent Member of the University Council at the [Free University of Moscow (Brīvā Universitāte)](/teaching/).

 In the 2023-2024 academic year, I am also a <i>pbp</i> visiting (external) lecturer at the Department of Economics at the European University at St. Petersburg and an MA thesis co-supervisor at the Faculty of Psychology at Shaninka University.